PaulOwO/BlogPost-Gameplay-Values-Tool/index.md

 ## Conclusion

+Im really happy and hopfull that my tool will be useful for the third grader, i'm glad I retouched exel because it's a realy powerfull tool that could come in handy in the future.

 But could we do it better and faster ?

 Yes in multiple way.
 First of all im certain there is a way to make the simulator easier to modify and even more time saving but i don't know well exel true power.

+We could also make the transfer of database to unreal way faster and automatic for more people to work on.
+We could make a LAN server where everyone can change the exel and unreal could read it whitout having to reimport each time.